data301-2020-winter1/course-project-group_6018/README.md

 ## Milestones

 Details for Milestone are available on Canvas (left sidebar, Course Project) or [here](https://firas.moosvi.com/courses/data301/project/milestone01.html).

+## Milestone 2:
+Task 1-4 can be found in analysis under our individual folder and scripts.
+Task 5 can be found in analysis under submitted.

 ## Describe your topic/interest in about 150-200 words